inspirehep/author.xml/README.md

 <a name="howfillauthorxml"></a>
 ### How do I fill in the values in author.xml?
-The author.xml file has been designed for collaborations with more than 10 authors.
 For each author and collaboration, you should input the data values for the XML elements as described in the section below, [Filling in author.xml file](#fillinauthorxml)

 Some of the data values may have to be obtained from elsewhere.
 Go to [Data values obtained elsewhere](#infoneeded) to see how to get the ORCID identifier, collaboration ID, etc.